Mirayyy/Mirayyy/README.md

 * 🌍  I'm based in Chisinau.
 Moldova
 * ✉️  You can contact me at [viktor.josan2002@gmail.com](mailto:viktor.josan2002@gmail.com)
-* 🚀  I'm currently working on [Allied Testing](http://https://www.alliedtesting.com/?explore)
+* 🚀  I'm currently working at [Allied Testing](http://https://www.alliedtesting.com/?explore)
 * 🧠  I'm learning automatic testing
 * ⚡  I like to work independently and in a team.
 I want to do something useful all the time